 You can also construct a door-sized blocker made of fiberboard and foam.
 Make sure that you buy sound-deafening materials in order for this to be effective.
 Place this behind any doors where noises travel through.
 This will require installation and some screws to get the blocker to stick.

 You may also want to buy some door gaskets.
 These structures made of neoprene go beneath your door to keep sound from traveling in from underneath.
 You will have to install these as well, but they come out quickly if you ever need to get rid of them.

 Lastly, you can try moving around some items in your apartment or try other noise-canceling techniques in order to reduce the rate of noise in your living space.
-For example, earplugs can cut through light amounts of noise if you’re having a hard time sleeping at night because of your neighbors.
+For example, sleep ear plugs can cut through light amounts of noise if you’re having a hard time sleeping at night because of your neighbors.
 Otherwise, you may want to invest in a white noise machine to drown out the sounds around you.